Lamprias

 Lamprias (Greek: Λαμπρίας) was the grandfather of the Greek biographer and philosoper Plutarch.
-He appears as a character in several of Plutarch's works, notably the "Table Talks" He's also mentioned in Plutarch's Life of Antony as a friend of Philotas, one of Mark Antony's court physicians and a witness for some of the stories Plutarch relates about Antony and Cleopatra.
+He appears as a character in several of Plutarch's works, notably the Table Talks.
+He's also mentioned in Plutarch's Life of Antony as a friend of Philotas, the latter being one of Mark Antony's court physicians and a witness for some of the stories Plutarch relates about Antony and Cleopatra.
 Elsewhere Plutarch quotes him making ironic observations about Jewish dietary laws.

 According to Plutarch, Lamprias was a man of eloquence and imagination.
-Very little is known of his life apart from what can be gleaned from Plutarch's writing. although he probably lived in Chaeronea of Boeotia, in Central Greece.
+Very little is known of his life apart from what can be gleaned from Plutarch's writing.
+He probably lived, like Plutarch, in Chaeronea of Boeotia, in Central Greece.